Code-Institute-Submissions/Dbyu85-Indian-Beauty/README.md

 # Features Left to Implement:

   - Public limit access into Gitpod Indian Beauty Repo.
-  - Access and Login into Facebook, Instagram and review (Review using Google or Facebook account) functionality.
+  - Access and Login into Facebook, Instagram and review (Review using Google e-mail or Facebook account) functionality.
   - Review Submit button Post functionality.
   - Map API access and Google Map search engine(on Review and home page).
   - Our Package file button request and post functionality.